paceaux/McSandy/README.md

 ### Can I save my work? ###
 Of course you can!
 McSandy uses `localstorage` to save your projects.
 You can save and delete any of your projects by clicking on the save button at the bottom, or with `ctrl` + `s`.

+### Can I add external files? ###
+McSandy gives you the option to load JavaScript libraries from Google's CDN.
+In the future, you'll be able to add your own JS Libraries, too.

 ### How can I get my work back? ###
 At the bottom of McSandy, there's a select box where you can retrieve your old projects.
 Select the project and just click the `load` button.